 - Good Communication: Those who are able to openly express their feelings, especially sadness, frustration or anger, the better they are able to work through challenges in the moment.
 This avoids the build-up of resentment.

 - Chore Sharing: Couples who both participate in the household or parenting responsibilities benefit from a sense of collaboration in their relationship.
 Problems can arise when one feels unfairness in how labor is divided.

 - Affection: A hug, kiss, tussle of the hair and other brief displays of affection are easy gestures that don’t take much time but can be part of the glue in your relationship, reminding each other that you are loved.
 This is especially important with hectic lives with work and family obligations.

 - Sexual Intimacy: Couples who feel sexually and physically connected are able to nurture this important layer of their relationship.
 A discussion about different libidos, meaning around sexual intimacy and what each person likes can also be important.
 Talk to each other about what you need and find ways to compromise.
 If needed, learn how to put a spark back in your sex life.

-- Avoidance of the “Horsemen of the Apocalypse”: This is a term coined by couples researcher, John Gottman,PhD, who claims to be able to predict divorce with incredible accuracy.
+- Watch for the “Horsemen of the Apocalypse”: This is a term coined by couples researcher, John Gottman,PhD, who is able to predict divorce with incredible accuracy.
 His “four horsemen of the apocalypse” are criticism, contempt, defensiveness and stonewalling.
-The more these behaviors occur in a relationship, the more it is damaged.
+High levels of any of these behaviors can lead to serious damage to the relationship.